Conference & Presentation Formats

 Submission Type Descriptions

-Organized Panel Sessions – This proposal type and session consists of formal paper presenters (3-5 papers maximum) within a 15-20 minute presentation, a chair and a moderator (discussant).
-This session proposal type is submitted by the session organizer as a fullly organized session complete with all paper presentation abstracts, a selected chair and discussant.
-The session chair briefly introduces the panelists, ensures panelists keep to their alloted presentation time, and moderates the Q and A when needed.
-Ensuring equal time for all presenters is essential, and chairs must be prepared to end a presentation that will clearly exceed the alloted time by several minutes.
+This session proposal type is submitted by the session organizer as a complete session with all paper presentation abstracts and a chair to serve as the session moderator.
+The session chair briefly introduces the panelists, ensures panelists keep to their allotted presentation time, and moderates the Q&A when needed.
+Ensuring equal time for all presenters is essential, and chairs must be prepared to end a presentation that will clearly exceed the allotted time.
 All organized panel session proposals should include a chair role.
-The role of the discussant is to facilitate a discussion amoung the panelists and attendees.
+Discussants are optional.
+The role of the discussant is to facilitate a discussion among the panelists and attendees.
+Organized proposals should include one (1) chair and may include up to two (2) discussants.

 ♦The abstracts provided for each prospective paper presentation are very important, but the overall panel abstract is of greatest importance.♦